Cincinnati Cellular Grout Shaft Abandonment

 The Job

-A decommissioned thermal energy plant along the Ohio River in Cincinnati underwent adaptive reuse.
-A critical component of the site conversion involved the permanent filling of five large-diameter intake shafts.
-The shafts ranged from 15 to 65 feet in diameter.
-They extended to depths up to 80 feet.
-The total volume for inert fill reached 19,500 cubic yards.
+A decommissioned thermal energy plant along the Ohio River in Cincinnati recently began a conversion for adaptive reuse.
+A critical part of this site conversion involved filling all below grade structures.
+Our team permanently filled five large intake shafts that ranged from 15 to 65 feet in diameter.
+These structures reached depths of 80 feet and required 19,500 cubic yards of inert fill.

 CJGeo placing up to 1200CY/day of CJFill cellular grout.